Old Las Vegas Mormon Fort State Historic Park: Ranching/early Las Vegas period

 In 1865, Octavius Gass re-occupied the fort and started the irrigation works, renaming the area to Los Vegas Rancho (later renamed Las Vegas in 1902).
 Gass defaulted on a loan to Archibald Stewart in 1881 and lost the ranch, with Stewart and his wife Helen becoming the new caretakers.
 In 1902, William A. Clark's San Pedro, Los Angeles, and Salt Lake Railroad acquired the property from Helen Stewart along with most of what is now downtown Las Vegas, transferring most of the company's land to the now defunct Las Vegas Land and Water Company.

 Site preservation

 Ownership of the fort and the land around it changed hands many times and it had several close calls with destruction.
 In 1955, the land was acquired by the Las Vegas Elks.
 With support of the Daughters of Utah Pioneers, the city of Las Vegas acquired the fort in 1989.
 Long-term protection was gained when the state acquired the site as a state park in 1991.

 A $4.5 million renovation and visitor center, designed by assemblageSTUDIO, was completed in 2005.
 A visitor center explains the history of the fort.

+In popular culture

+The fort appears in the 2010 video game Fallout: New Vegas, where it is depicted as the base of operations for the Followers of the Apocalypse, a group aiming to help the area's residents.